Chapter 8·4 min read

 Most kingdoms hold one of these as the right kind, and the others as suspect or strange.
 The kingdoms next door reverse the judgement.
 The travelled reader will have noticed.

 The third are the elder kindreds — those who have been here longer than memory.
-The dragons and the great wyrms; the high folk of certain mountains; the things that walk the deep woods only at certain centuries’ turning.
+The dragons and the great wyrms; the fair-folk of the still woods and the wandering roads; the giants of the high places; the silent tree-folk whose bark and lichen advance across the seasons one walks past them, shedding leaves as a man sheds skin and growing back the next year a little altered; the green-and-withered women of certain valleys who pass fair through the spring and ruined through the winter and return again so faithfully one might set the calendar by them; the under-mat in the old woods that has thought, whose mushrooms answer each other across a forest as one mind and whose conversations the foresters do not interrupt; the standing-folk who weather into menhirs and remember everything that has happened where they stood; the watching-beasts who settle at the old fords and judge those who try to cross; the chiming-kind whose bodies are translucent geometry and whose voices carry their meaning before the syllables do.
 Each is an individual with a name and a history.
+They are rare; in many kingdoms the folk-tales are the only record.
 We do not pretend to know what they remember of the older ages, only that they remember and will not say.
 They do not, as a rule, instruct us.
 We have learned to ask politely and to expect refusal, and to count it a gift when a refusal is given with courtesy rather than smoke.

 And there are mutants — beings of any kindred whose shape has been undone, by working or by exposure or by causes the priests of various registers will assign with no agreement.
 The named monsters of folk-tale are usually these.
 The goblin-king of the old hills was, before he was the goblin-king, a goblin; what worked the change none of us can say with certainty, though we have our suspicions and they do not flatter the goblin-king.
 The troll of the long pass was once, we believe, a man.
 They are pitiable, and they are dangerous, and they are not their own kind.
 The priests of most registers do not know what to do with them — which is generally an improvement on the priests’ treatment of beings they do know what to do with.